-This is an essay on the concept of the correlation of the body, mind and soul.

 The human body is a singular component that operates, within the mechanism of its principal function; even though that natural function can be strenuous or simplistic in nature it attempts to perform and effectuate that function, regardless of its degree of difficulty.
-Thus, the consilience amongst the body, mind and soul is achieved, through the adaptation of the body to the alteration of any thought or emotion cogitated or expressed.
-Since the inception of our birth, the evolution of the body has grown, into the complete maturation of that process.
+Thus, within the consilience of the theory of the body, mind and soul, the process is achieved, through the adaptation of the body to the alteration of any thought or emotion cogitated or expressed.
+Since the inception of our birth, its evolution has grown, into the complete maturation of that process.
 The fulfilment of the body is only reached, through the specific period of that physical growth, from childhood to adulthood.
 The philosophical facet of the body is the purport that it serves and the condition that it maintains.
 It is as active, as the thought and volition that wields dominion over its configuration.
-The body is the vehicle that contains the quintessence of our soul and the instrument to our every action.
+It is the vehicle that contains the quintessence of our soul and the instrument to our every action.
 Our physicality procures the effect of its necessary function.
 Whether we understand that function depends, on the application of thought.
 The body is incapable of action or reaction, if there is no thought applied by the mind.
-Our body reacts with thought and the movement of instinct.
-Although instinct is not thought, it is conducive to the structure of the body.
-Therefore, the body is an empty shell that is controlled by our mind.
-It can project the actual appearance of any form of manifestation, yet the body is limited to a physical boundary that is contiguous to its limitation.
+It reacts with thought and the movement of instinct; although instinct is not thought, it is conducive to the structure of the body.
+Therefore, it is an empty shell that is controlled by our mind.
+It can project the actual appearance of any form of manifestation, yet it is limited to a physical boundary that is contiguous to its limitation.
 There is so much to decipher, about the human body and the great extent of its capacity.

 The body without the mind and soul would react, in a perfunctory manner and be extremely futile in action.
 We can make the body perfectible, but we can never mould it to the absolute perfection of the purity of the soul.
-That sharp contrast is only accepted in philosophy, and religion denies the importance of the soul.
-Religion preaches the concept of the Holy Spirit, as an immaculate phenomenon.
 The commonality in the precept of this philosophy is the logic that defines the conception of its comprehensible meaning.
 Since we have the ability to construe the concept that is envisioned, the response is in conformity with philosophy.
 It consolidates the concept of the preservation of the body, mind and soul.
 Admittedly, this philosophy is not meant to be shared or accepted by all people.
 There are abundant theories about the body and its relation to other parts that involve the human psyche that is concurrent to the argument.
-When we ponder the concept of the body as it pertains to philosophy, we are pensively wondering, the manifestation of the body, within the element of our mortality and possible immortality.
-Any interpretation of theism may be equated to the agnostic belief of the universal Creator, but the difference is that philosophy can be interpreted in various options that exceed, beyond the normal interpretation.
+When we ponder the concept of the body as it pertains to philosophy, we are pensively wondering, the manifestation of the body, within the element of our life.
+Any interpretation may be equated to a belief, but the difference is that philosophy can be interpreted in various options that exceed, beyond the normal interpretation.
 The body is relatively a thing that we are able to experience, in the myriad of thoughts and emotions.
-In the end what we must remember is that the body serves the mind and soul accordingly.
+In the end what we must remember is that it serves the mind and soul accordingly.

-1. To describe the immortal soul is to broaden a concept that exceeds the simplicity of our common thoughts expressed.
+To describe the existential soul is to broaden a concept that exceeds the simplicity of our common thoughts expressed.
 What can be said of the soul is not necessarily what we know, but what we presume to know.
 We are not guaranteed the range of our perpetuity in our ensoulment.
 We make the assumption that the soul is truly tralatitious and therefore it must be variable in its nature, yet, the essence of the soul is its state of consciousness.
-The soul is the linkage to the Universal Creator and through him, we are interminably connected.
-Our body maintains the component of the soul in mortality, but it is the soul that is the sign of immortality.
-We can proceed to the thought that the composition of the soul is invariable, and its visible requirement of the body is solely conditioned to our mortality.
+It is the linkage to the universe and we are interminably connected, through our consciousness and understanding of existence.
+Our precious body maintains the component of the soul in life, but it is the soul that is the sign of consciousness.
+We can proceed to the thought that the composition of the soul is invariable, and its visible requirement of the body is solely conditioned to our life.
 Nothing of the soul is perfect as with the body and mind.
 It needs adequate nourishment to function, and its state is dependent on our direct acknowledgement of its prime existence.
-The concept of the soul can be associated to a metaphenomenal state that we are conscious or not.
-We cannot apply any form of solipsism to the soul, since the soul is only a part of a creative process called creation.
+The concept of the soul can be associated to a unique state that we are conscious or not.
+We cannot apply any form of solipsism to it, since the soul is only a part of a creative process called consciousness.
 To define the soul is not implausible, but to acknowledge its importance is the noticeable dilemma confronted.
 What obfuscates us is not understanding, what we can easily decipher with words and observation, but what little time we have to solving that actual meaning.
 Natural growth is such a critical and lasting development to the body, mind and soul.
-Without the proper solicitude and maintenance of these three components of this theory, the soul would be nullified in mortality.
+Without the proper solicitude and maintenance of these three components of this theory, the soul would be nullified in existence.

-The unique method of communication and thinking is mostly attached to the function of the mind, yet the truth is that the soul depends on those elements also, in order to be understood by people.
+The method of communication and thinking is mostly attached to the function of the mind, yet the truth is that the soul depends on those elements also, in order to be understood by people.
 The commonality of the soul is expressible, in the process of its effectiveness.
 People often attempt to determine the true incorporeal essence of the soul, but fail to recognise its existential evolution, with mere perspicacity.
 The components of the soul comprise of the mental abilities of a living being: reason, character, feeling, consciousness, memory, perception, thinking, etc. Plato considered the psyche to be the essence of a person, being that which decides how we behave.
 He considered this essence to be an incorporeal, eternal occupant of our being.
-In Aristotle's view, the primary activity, or full actualisation, of a living thing constitutes its soul.
+In Aristotle's view, the primary activity, or full actualisation of a living thing constitutes its soul.
 In Aristotle's view, the primary activity or full actualisation, of a living thing constitutes its soul.
-This would imply that the general concept of the immortal soul had been known and discussed, amongst the ancient Greeks.
+This would imply that the general concept of the existing soul had been known and discussed, amongst the ancient Greeks.
 The dynamics of the soul and its incipient state is surmised, from our inference on the concept.
-To understand the soul better, we must have adequate knowledge to insist us in our dedicated endeavour.
-The soul's origin transcends the domain of religion and science that acknowledges only the aesthetic nature of the soul's composition.
-Although the real essence of the soul is always indefinable and indistinguishable, it is the avatar of our immortality.
-Philosophy has maintained this belief for epochs or centuries, in their chronic captivation and circumlocution.
+To understand it better, we must have adequate knowledge to insist us in our dedicated endeavour.
+Its origin transcends the domain of religion and science that acknowledges only the aesthetic nature of the soul's composition.
+Although its real essence is always indefinable and indistinguishable, it is the avatar of our consciousness.
+Philosophers have maintained this philosopheme for epochs or centuries, in their chronic captivation and circumlocution.
 The topic of the soul had occupied the minds of their colloquies.